-I had a dream.
+I had a dream wishing for a 9 to 5.
 I was waiting tables at a local restaurant.
 Smiling.
 Bringing people food to enjoy.
 Handling their problems: “My food isn’t hot enough.”
 “I didn’t order this.”
 “Do you have a highchair?”
 And when I woke up… I thought to myself… that sounds really great!!
 For a moment I thought, “I would be so much happier if I just had a 9 to 5 that I could go to and leave every day.
 I could actually leave work at work.
 I’d have more time to myself, no one asking me for things that are difficult to provide, and I’d just be so much more… SANE ”

 And I was startled by that thought; that the thought of having a 9 to 5 would actually creep into my head.
 I’ve been an entrepreneur for 25 years.
 Not ONCE in all that time have I ever wished for a day job…until now.

 And that got me thinking, HOW did I get here?

 After some contemplation, some yoga (and a drink:))… it hit me… HARD.

 I have been giving my time away to everyone but myself.
 WHOA.

 It’s not the work that’s bothering me.
 I love people and I love helping people achieve success.
 It’s the lack of downtime.
 For the last 3 years, since I had my daughter, I’ve been burning the candle at both ends.
 I’ve been forgetting to give myself the very things that drew me to entrepreneurship in the first place: free time, vacations, more time with my daughter and husband.
 My schedule has just been filled with to-do after to-do with no evaluation as to how that’s been impacting my business, my customers and my life.

 So I talked with my business coaches because I needed some serious perspective.